 Our audience includes biomedical scientists, Nurse Practitioners, Researchers, Clinicians, other medical professionals, and medical students and the general public who are interested in biomedical field.

-CJHS has a highly rigorous peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel and important.
-Authors disclose all conflicts, affiliations and financial associations such that the published content is not biased.
+The Calabar Journal of Health Sciences (CJHS) has a highly rigorous double-blinded peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel and important.
+Authors disclose all conflicts of interest, affiliations and financial disclosures such that the published content is not biased.

-The editorial board comprises of a panel of experts from various disciplines of medical and allied sciences to provide their expertise and guidance in maintaining the clarity of content and focus of the purpose for the journal.
+The editorial board comprises a panel of experts in Clinical Medicine, Laboratory Medicine, Basic Medical Sciences and Allied Medical Sciences, public health and global health from various countries to provide their expertise and guidance to the Editor-In-Chief in maintaining the clarity of content and focus of the journal’s purpose.

 Scope of Calabar Journal of Health Sciences